kirillzyusko/react-native-bundle-splitter/website/versioned_docs/version-1.x/docs-recipes-bundle-analysis.md

 ---
-id: version-2.x-bundle-visualizer
+id: version-1.x-bundle-analysis
-title: Bundle visualizer
+title: Bundle analysis
-sidebar_label: Bundle visualizer
+sidebar_label: Bundle analysis
-original_id: bundle-visualizer
+original_id: bundle-analysis
 ---

 More often you need to understand how much space you can save using this library.
 The simplest way for performing this - compare files size.
 But it's a pretty routine task.
 So you can save a little bit time and get great bundle analytics using such tools as [visualize-bundle](https://github.com/JonnyBurger/npx-visualize-bundle) and [react-native-bundle-visualizer](https://github.com/IjzerenHein/react-native-bundle-visualizer)